rakeshkolpepatil/Notes/C++_Notes.md

 🔒 Pointer is const, 🔓 Data is modifiable

 #### 2. `const int* p_score2 = &score;`
-- This is a pointer to a const int.
+- This is a pointer to a `const int`.

 - ❌ You cannot modify the value via the pointer: